Kolly97/Internship_Grimm_Lab/README.md

         - [ ] ❓ Variants in mind how many samples?
 ASK SABRINA
     - [x] KDE plot for liver and heart (DNA and RNA in one plot, x = enrichment, y = n variant) (*2024-04-13*)
         - [ ] ❓ Variants in mind how many samples?
 ASK SABRINA
+    - [x] Venn2 plot with top 10000 enrichment
+        - [x] to show already the selection difference between biological step and tissue
+        - [x] Shows in my opinion strong selection
+    - [x] Diagramm of Venn2 plot overlap between top 1 and top 10^6
     - [ ] Rank shift gDNA vs cDNA (maybe similar rank shift between tissues. shows that gDNA -> cDNA is a similar step and shows the same selectivity)
         - [ ] maybe it's more clearly with AA_position heatmap for Log2_enrichment_gDNA_to_cDNA for both tissues?
-    - [ ] Venn2 plot with top 10000 enrichment
-        - [ ] to show already the selection difference between biological step and tissue
-    - [ ] Diagramm of Venn2 plot overlap between top 1 and top 10^6

 4. [ ] Chapter 4: Log2 enrichment from gDNA level to cDNA level
        - [ ] ask Sabrina if this is relevant